endymion1818/deliciousreverie/src/pages/post/first-steps-with-laravel.md

-+++
+---
+categories:
+- development
-date = "2017-03-04T15:21:21+01:00"
+date: "2017-03-04T15:21:21+01:00"
-draft = false
-title = "First Steps with Laravel" description = "For a while now I've felt like I'm leaving Wordpress behind me.
+description: For a while now I've felt like I'm leaving Wordpress behind me.
 It's a great platform and I certainly wouldn't be a developer if Wordpress hadn't got me started along this route.
 However, comes a time when all of us must press on to things that help us to continue to grow; I don't feel that Wordpress is that tool.
-So I'm moving on to Laravel." categories = [
+So I'm moving on to Laravel.
-  "development"
-]
-tags = [
-    "PHP",
-]
-+++
+draft: false
+tags:
+- PHP
+title: First Steps with Laravel
+---

 **For a while now I've felt like I'm leaving Wordpress behind me.
 It's a great platform and I certainly wouldn't be a developer if Wordpress hadn't got me started along this route.
 However, comes a time when all of us must press on to things that help us to continue to grow; I don't feel that Wordpress is that tool.
 So I'm moving on to Laravel.**